incud/QuantumPathKernel/README.md

 as the one we use.

 The available datasets are:
-* `haberman`: The data represent the survival study of patient undergone to breast cancer.
+* `haberman`: It has 306 instances.
+The data represent the survival study of patient undergone to breast cancer.
 There are three legit features:
     * `Age_of_patient_at_time_of_operation`,
     * `Patients_year_of_operation`,
     * `Number_of_positive_axillary_nodes_detected`.
     * The target is `Survival_status` can be 1 (survived $\ge 5$ years) or 2 (dead $<5$ years).
-* `pima`: Study of Diabetes in Pima Indians population.
+* `pima`: It has 768 instances.
+Study of Diabetes in Pima Indians population.
 There are nine features:
     * `age`,
     * `pedi`,
     * `mass`,